orbisius/orbisius-simple-notice/readme.txt

 Live demo powered by https://WPDemo.net https://wpdemo.net/try/plugin/orbisius-simple-notice

-Bugs?
-Suggestions?
-If you want a faster response contact us through our website's contact form [ orbisius.com ] and not through the support tab of this plugin or WordPress forums.
-We don't get notified when such requests get posted in the forums.
+= Support =

-> Support is handled on our site: <a href="https://orbisius.com/" target="_blank" title="[new window]">https://orbisius.com/</a>
+> The support is handled on our site: <a href="https://github.com/orbisius/orbisius-simple-notice/issues" target="_blank" title="[new window]">https://github.com/orbisius/orbisius-simple-notice/issues/a>
-> Please do NOT use the WordPress forums or other places to seek support.
+> Please do NOT use the WordPress forums or other places to seek support as we might not see it on time.

 = Author =

-Svetoslav Marinov (Slavi) | <a href="http://orbisius.com" title="Custom Web Programming, Web Design, e-commerce, e-store, Wordpress Plugin Development, Facebook and Mobile App Development in Niagara Falls, St. Catharines, Ontario, Canada" target="_blank">Custom Web and Mobile Programming by Orbisius.com</a>
+Svetoslav Marinov (Slavi) | <a href="https://orbisius.com" title="Custom Web Programming, Web Design, e-commerce, e-store, Wordpress Plugin Development, Facebook and Mobile App Development in Niagara Falls, St. Catharines, Ontario, Canada" target="_blank">Custom Web and Mobile Programming by Orbisius.com</a>

 == Upgrade Notice ==
 n/a